 For showtimes, click here.

 The Grapes of Wrath is one of cinema's masterpieces.
-Nominated for seven Academy Awards, including Best Picture, the movie earned wins for Best Director for John Ford and Best Supporting Actress for Jane Darwell.
-Today, the film still captures the hard reality of families displaced and struggling to survive in one of America’s hardest times.
+Nominated for seven Academy Awards, including Best Picture, the film won in two categories: Best Director (John Ford) and Best Supporting Actress (Jane Darwell).
+Today, audiences are still impacted by this glimpse into the past, where displaced families struggled to survive in one of America’s hardest times.

 1. Steinbeck approved.

 In 1938, John Steinbeck was angry.
-After seeing firsthand the state of worker camps in California in order to write a story for Life magazine, he was appalled at the condition his fellow Americans were living in.
-That outrage fueled writing of what would become the masterpiece The Grapes of Wrath.
-Producer Darryl F. Zanuck purchased the rights and had Nunnally Johnson write the script.
-The screenwriter was worried about adapting it as he felt it had a “Biblical” character to it.
-Once completed, he sent the script to Steinbeck who not only voiced his approval but asked Nunnally to adapt his other novel, The Moon is Down.
+In order to write a story for Life magazine, he saw firsthand the state of worker camps in California, and he was appalled at what his fellow Americans were experiencing.
+That outrage drove him to write The Grapes of Wrath.
+Producer Darryl F. Zanuck purchased the rights and had screenwriter Nunnally Johnson write the script.
+However, Johnson was nervous about adapting it because he held it in such a high regard, feeling it had an almost "Biblical” quality to it.
+So once he completed his draft, he sent the script to Steinbeck for his approval.
+Not only did the author approve, but he also asked Nunnally to adapt his other novel, The Moon is Down.
 They remained friends the rest of their lives.

 2. The cast could have been very different.